williammilisic/cloudcloud.dev/index.md

 > I have wanted to start journaling for a really long time but have always come up with some reason or excuse not to.
 This time, I will try to make journaling to be about things, topics and aha-moments I encounter on a daily basis, that might also be interesting for others to learn about or discover.
 <br/>

+## 24 April 2023
+* Blunt copying from one company to another of best practices, insights and implementations is at it's best just blunt, but at it's worst "inviting disaster" as per Deming.
+A [short post](https://www.linkedin.com/posts/williammilisic_people-copy-examples-and-wonder-why-they-activity-7056352166441009152-ROwH) on systems thinking and this topic.

 ## 23 April 2023
 * Quote-for-saving: *"You can’t manage what you can’t measure.
 You can’t secure what you can’t see."*